Lineage (Star Trek: Voyager): Plot

-During one of the couple's arguments, Torres mentions Voyager has 140 humans on board (not intended as a full crew count, as Vulcans, Bolians, Bajorans, and other aliens are also part of the crew).
+During one of the couple's arguments, Torres mentions that Voyager's crew includes 140 humans.
 She claims that if her daughter is even one quarter Klingon, human society will treat her as a "monster".
-They cannot reach a consensus, so they speak to Janeway, who tells them that their problem is not about ethics, it is about marital affairs.
+They cannot reach a consensus, so they speak to Captain Janeway, who tells them that their problem is not about ethics, it is about marital affairs.
 As a friend, she will offer them advice; but as the captain, she will not overrule the Doctor.
-They still cannot work it out, so Paris ends up staying the night in Harry's quarters.
-The next day, they have seemed to make up, but just then, the Doctor calls them.
+They still cannot work it out, so Paris ends up staying the night in his friend Harry Kim's quarters.
+The next day, they seem to make up, but just then, the Doctor calls them.

 In Sickbay, the Doctor reveals that he has changed his mind and believes that the procedure will be required.
 Tom is disturbed by this and seeks a second opinion from Icheb.
-Icheb discovers an error in the Doctor's new assessment and Seven discovers that the EMH's program has been tampered with.
+Icheb discovers an error in the Doctor's new assessment and Seven discovers that the Doctor's program has been tampered with.
 Tom stops the procedure in the nick of time, and he and B'Elanna have an argument.
 She tearfully admits what she fears will happen to her daughter; that Paris will leave them like her father left her and her mother, and Tom reaffirms his commitment to his growing family.
 The Doctor's alterations are removed, and B'Elanna apologizes to the Doctor and asks him to be the godfather.
 The Doctor accepts, and B'Elanna feels the baby kick.
 She then sees the holographic projection one more time and admits that she is cute.

 Reception

-In 2012, in a review of the series, Den of Geek ranked this the tenth best episode of Star Trek: Voyager.
-In 2019, they also ranked this the 10th best morality play of the Star Trek franchise.

-Io9's 2014 listing of the top 100 Star Trek episodes placed "Lineage" as the 96th best episode of all series up to that time, out of over 700 episodes.
+In a review of the series, Den of Geek ranked this the tenth best episode of Star Trek: Voyager.
+They also ranked it the 10th best morality play of the Star Trek franchise.
+Io9's top 100 list of Star Trek episodes placed "Lineage" as the 96th best episode of all series up to that time, out of over 700 episodes.

-In 2021, The Digital Fix noted this as another episode that uses Torres' Klingon heritage as a plot element, but in this case also explores her relationship with her father using the flashbacks.

-In 2021, SyFy said this was a "gut wrenching" episode, as B'Elanna is challenged by pregnancy and family heritage.
+The Digital Fix noted this as another episode that uses Torres' Klingon heritage as a plot element, but in this case also explores her relationship with her father using the flashbacks.
+SyFy said this was a "gut wrenching" episode, as B'Elanna is challenged by pregnancy and family heritage.